2014 Bourgueil, Cuvée Prestige, Domaine Lamé Delisle Boucard, Loire

 Domaine Lamé Delisle Boucard

-Created by Pierre Guyot in 1869, Domaine Lamé Delisle Boucard was passed to his son-in-law Jules Lamé, who took advantage of the phylloxera crisis and was one of the first in the region to plant grafted vines.
-Little by little, he increased the vineyard holdings.
-Returning from a prisoner of war camp in 1945, Jules’ son Lucien decided with his wife Yvonne to bottle their entire 1947 crop to sell under their label instead of selling it to the négociants as they had previously done.
+Created by Pierre Guyot in 1869, Domaine Lamé Delisle Boucard was passed to his son-in-law Jules Lamé, who took advantage of the phylloxera crisis to plant grafted vines early in the region.
+Over time, he expanded the vineyards.
+After World War II, Jules' son Lucien and his wife Yvonne bottled their 1947 vintage under their own label instead of selling to négociants.

 Find out more